etingof/talks/fosdem-bare-metal-in-the-cloud/source/index.rst

 In this talk
 ------------

-* Why allocating bare metal machines
+* What's bare metal provisioning
 * Ironic introduction and work flows
-* Present and upcoming features
+* The future of ironic

 ..
 Things to talk about ^ (ietingof)

-  In this talk we are going to explain bare metal management is and why it is becoming increasingly important.
+  In this talk we are going to explain bare metal management and why it is becoming increasingly important.

-  We will go on introducing the ironic project, it's role in the cloud software and typical bare metal management work flow.
+  We will go on introducing the ironic project, it's place on the cloud landscape and typical bare metal management work flow.

-  In the end we will talk about the latest and upcoming ironic features.
+  In the end we will give you an idea what's coming next in ironic.

 Why bare metal allocation
 -------------------------